Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 Most apps have no way to effectively use hundreds of CPU threads.
-At some point adding more threads will only consume more memory and CPU cycles just because they kernel scheduler and memory controller has to manage all those threads.
-My rule of thumb: If you have more than 64 threads: `SMT OFF`
+At some point adding more threads will only consume more memory and CPU cycles just because they kernel scheduler, memory controller and your language runtime have to manage all those threads.
+This can cause huge amounts of overhead.
+My rule of
+thumb: If you have 64 or more cores: `SMT OFF`

 ### IOMMU

 The [Input-output memory management unit](https://en.wikipedia.org/wiki/Input%E2%80%93output_memory_management_unit) is a CPU component for virtualizing your memory access.
 This can be useful if you run a lot of VMs for example.
-You know what it's also good for? **COMPLETELY DESTROYING NIC PERFORMANCE**.
+You know what it's also good for? **Completely destroying NIC performance**.

 A high end NIC needs to shuffle a lot of data over the PCI bus.
-When the IOMMU is enabled that means that the data needs to be shuffled through the IOMMU first before it can go into memory.
-This adds some latency.
-When you are running a high end NIC in your PCI slot, then the added latency makes sure that your NIC will *never ever reach the advertised speed*.
+A 100 GbE NIC in full duplex can reach up to 25 GB/s!
+When the IOMMU is enabled it means that all the data that the NIC sends/receives needs to go through the IOMMU first before it can go into RAM.
+This adds a little bit of latency.
+When you are running a high end NIC in your PCI slot, then the added latency makes sure that your NIC will **never ever get anywhwere near the advertised speed**.
 In some cases the overhead is so large that the NIC will effectively drop off the PCI bus, immediately crashing your system once it gets only slightly overloaded.
+Yes, really, I have seen this happen.

-Seriously, if you have a high end NIC plugged into your PCI slot and you have the IOMMU enabled. **You might as well plug a fucking brick into your PCI slot**, because that's about how useful your expensive NIC will be.
+Seriously, if you have a high end NIC plugged into your PCI slot and you have the IOMMU enabled. **You might as well plug a goddamn brick into your PCI slot**, because that's about as useful as your expensive NIC will be.

 It took me way too long to find this information.
 The difference between IOMMU off and on is night and day.
-I am actually **furious** that it took me this long to discover this.
-All the NIC tuning guides talk about is tweaking little ethtool params and shit like that, the IOMMU was completely omitted.
-I was getting so desperate with my terrible NIC performance that I just started flipping toggles in the BIOS to see if anything made a difference, that's how I discovered that the IOMMU was the source of **all my problems**.
+I am actually **furious** that it took me so long to discover this.
+I spent *weeks* pulling hair out of my head trying to figure out why my NIC was locking up whenever I tried to put any real load on it.
+All the NIC tuning guides I could find talk about tweaking little ethtool params, installing drivers, updating firmware and useles crap like that, the IOMMU was completely omitted in every one of them.
+I was getting so desperate with my terrible NIC performance that I just started flipping toggles in the BIOS to see if anything made a difference.
+If you have any idea how long it takes to reboot a high end server system you know how tedious this is.
+That's how I discovered that the IOMMU was the source of **all my problems**.

+Ugh, just thinking about all the time I wasted because because nobody told me to just turn the IOMMU off gets my blood boiling.
+That's why I am writing this guide, I want to spare you the suffering.

 So yea... `AMD CBS > NBIO Common Options > IOMMU > Disabled` ...AND STAY DOWN!

+I also just turn off anything related to virtualization nowadays.
+Having virtualization options enabled when you are not running VMs is a waste of resources.
+No worries, docker is not virtualization, it's just namespacing, nothing virtual about that.
+And if you are running VMs.. well, consider bare metal.
+It's really not that scary and there is lots of performance to be gained.

 You can verify that your IOMMU is disabled with this command `dmesg | grep iommu`.
 Your IOMMU is disabled if it prints something along the lines of: